 What is The Oxbow School?

-The Oxbow School was a distinctive semester program situated in Napa, California, catering to high school juniors, seniors, and gap-year students.
-Its curriculum was centered on studio art and interdisciplinary humanities, offering an immersive educational environment that blended rigorous academic study with creative exploration.
-The institution was recognized for its strong commitment to arts education, nurturing creativity and critical thinking among its students.
-Many alumni achieved success in fields such as art and writing.
-Following its closure, the school's campus was donated to the Napa Valley Education Foundation, ensuring its legacy of fostering creativity and community engagement would continue.
+The Oxbow School was an immersive educational program tailored for high school juniors, seniors, and gap-year students, with a strong emphasis on studio art and interdisciplinary humanities.
+It aimed to cultivate creativity and critical thinking through a rigorous academic and artistic curriculum.
+The institution was recognized for its dedication to arts education and has a notable alumni network.
+Following its operational cessation, the campus was transferred to the Napa Valley Education Foundation, ensuring its legacy of fostering creativity and community engagement continues.

 How much funding has The Oxbow School raised?